How anxiety could explain why you need to pee all the time

 When you are anxious you may also feel the need to pee.
 Unfortunately, there aren’t that many clinical studies looking into anxiety and urinary frequency.
-However, the bladder’s ability to contract itself is controlled by the nervous system, emotions such as anxiety can be interpreted by the brain as the presence of a threat generating the body’s stress response, and the bladder is supplied with nerves from the same nervous system.
+However, the bladder’s ability to contract itself is controlled by the nervous system.
+Emotions such as anxiety can be interpreted by the brain as the presence of a threat, which generates the body’s stress response — the bladder is supplied with nerves from the same nervous system.
 Given all of the above, it stands to reason then you can have urinary symptoms associated with anxiety.

 Studies have shown that a higher proportion of women with overactive bladder do suffer from anxiety, and those that do tend to have worse symptoms.

 Why this occurs is poorly understood, although some treatable conditions or factors, such as diabetes, may contribute to its development, and it is really important to ensure that any medical causes that might need treatment are ruled out before deciding that your symptoms are related to anxiety.

 How is anxiety related to bladder symptoms?

 To understand how anxiety and bladder symptoms are related, it helps to understand how emotions work on the body.
 If, for example, you were suddenly faced with a stressor, such as being chased by a dog, your emotions would generate a stress response in your body, the fight or flight response.
 Among other things, you may notice your pulse pounding rapidly in your ears, that your mouth feels dry, you may feel a bit shaky and not hear much going on around you, and you may feel sweaty.

 This is all the result of a cascade of hormones that the body releases to respond to an acutely stressful situation, preparing you to fight a danger or run away.
 These hormones also act on the bladder, causing the muscles to relax and the bladder to empty.
 This is why, in films or novels, you find that when a person gets scared they wet their pants.